 This study is organised as follows.
 Section 2 provides background information on MDB EEAs.
 Section 3 presents the methodology for assessing the counterparty risk in an EEA and demonstrates the scaling factor for a stylised portfolio.
 Section 4 concludes.
-An appendix contains information on the modelling assumptions and data inputs.
+Appendices contain information on the modelling assumptions and data inputs.